nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Only producer/consumer relationships are susceptible to deadlocks in our case.
 Hence, between producer/consumer relationships deadlocks need to be avoided, whereas among sources only fairness of distribution plays a role.
 By separating an I/O pool from the rest of the global buffer pools, we avoid the deadlock problem between sources and their consumer pipelines (P3).
-A redistribution of these pools based on the requirements of I/O and processing is an optimization that could be applied at a later point.
+A redistribution of these pools based on the requirements of I/O and processing is an optimization that could be applied at a later point (NG4).

 Currently, each source has a local `BufferProvider` that maintains a pool of buffers only for this source.
 The `SourceThread` uses this provider to call `getBufferBlocking` repeatedly in the running thread routine.